fioprotocol/fips/fip-00XX.md

 # Specification
 ## Overview
 FIO Co-op is an on-chain incentive program in which end-users who perform an Incentivized Action (pay for a FIO Address/Domain or lock FIO Tokens) are awarded FIO Points (FIOPs).
 The earlier the Incentivized Action is performed, the higher the amount of FIOPs awarded.
-After 250,000,000 blocks or approximatley 4 years, FIOPs will no longer be awarded.
+After 250,000,000 blocks or approximately 4 years, FIOPs will no longer be awarded.

 Any time a fee is paid on FIO Chain, 25% is allocated to holders of FIOPs pro-rata.
 The payments continue indefinitely, even after new FIOPs are no longer being awarded.